luxui/lux-core/README.md

 LuxUI
 =====

-Lux is a [ReactJS] UI framework for hypermedia-based single-page web applications.
-This framework relies completely on the API responses for building the user experience and application flow.
-API responses are expected to adhere to [Siren+lux](SIREN+LUX) a subset of the [Siren] hypermedia specification.
+Lux is a hypermedia client for generating UIs from API responses.
+Lux relies completely on the API responses for building the user experience and application.
+API responses are expected to adhere to [Siren+lux](SIREN+LUX), a subset of the [Siren] hypermedia specification.

 Lux provides for [customization](#lux-customization) per application in: